lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 * can we create a general runtime facility?
 * clean up toolchain: r7rs support?  chez scheme or other scheme system support?
 * more demos
+* Fix the L.#x10 bug if possible, maybe by finessing it to L.x10

 ## Demo ideas

 * The lack of reference-type globals is a real hardship